KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Shrimp and Grits

+I tried grits as a kid and didn't like them.
+I've recently been told by friends that I just haven't had the right grits.

-I still didn't like them, but it was an experience!
+When they were on the DjangoCon US lunch buffet, I had to try them.
+I still don't like them, but it was an experience!

 <sub>[**back to top**](#table-of-contents)</sub>

 ### DEFNA Board Dinner

-[Counting House](https://countinghousenc.com/) at 21c Museum Hotel
+I was treated to a gourmet meal at [Counting House](https://countinghousenc.com/) restaurant at the DEFNA Board Dinner where we had the chance to discuss board business.

+I had oysters for the first time and particularly enjoyed the scallops and smoked trout dip.

 The DEFNA Board... wonderful people!
 ![](djangocon-us-2024-recap-images/defna-board.jpg)

+Oysters on the half, blood orange mignonette, cocktail sauce
 ![](djangocon-us-2024-recap-images/21c-museum-hotel-oysters.jpg)

-Trout dip
+Smoked trout dip, bread & butter pickle, butter-fried saltine
 ![](djangocon-us-2024-recap-images/21c-museum-hotel-trout-dip.jpg)

-Diver scallops
+Diver scallops, pecorino english pea puree, radish & snow pea orzo salad, pea tendrils; Sherry Berry lifts me up, lustau sherry, capelleti, strawberry, aromatic bitters, tonic
 ![](djangocon-us-2024-recap-images/21c-museum-hotel-scallops.jpg)

+Chocolate cremieux, dark chocolate, hazelnut, Italian meringue, decaf coffee
 ![](djangocon-us-2024-recap-images/21c-museum-hotel-dessert.jpg)

 <sub>[**back to top**](#table-of-contents)</sub>